superscriptjs/superscript/readme.md

 	  - Maybe add "suggestedReply" to message stream and catch it after the dialogue exits.
 Could this be better done with plugins?

  ## Bigger tasks
-  * Remove building topic tree from bot flow ans cache results to disk
+  * Remove building topic tree from bot flow and cache results to disk
   * Front load Reply.parse regex compile to topic trees
   * Add Example client for IRC, Gabber, Slack or ?